alexxyu/mae-experiment/README.md

 pip install -r requirements.txt
 ```

-Run demo.py to see an example of the stimulus (you can press any key to exit):
+Run demo.py to see an example of the stimulus (press 'q' to exit):

 ```sh
 source .venv/bin/activate